linuxlewis/djorm-ext-pgfulltext/README.rst

 - Now compatible with python2 and python3 with same code base.
 - Ready for django 1.3, 1.4, 1.5 and 1.6

-**NOTE**: In connection with my having moved on to other domains, djorm-ext-pgfulltext is in search of a new maintainer.
-If you're interested, please get in touch; direct email niwi@niwi.be is probably best.

 Introduction
 ------------